 SVP is bold and bright—and we look a little bit different in each community.
 We invite you to get engaged in a personal way as you explore this website by selecting your own colors!

 Social Venture Partners is a philanthropic network, but we do more than give away money.
-SVP helps those out to do good, do better – bringing together donors, nonprofits and social enterprises so we can make a greater impact together.
+SVP helps those out to do good, do better – bringing together donors, nonprofits and social enterprises so we can make a greater collective impact.

 SVP cultivates effective philanthropists, strengthens nonprofits, and invests in collaborative solutions – building powerful relationships to tackle our communities’ social challenges.

 We aim to build a global movement of partners working in their communities to create a world where all people have the opportunity to lead productive and meaningful lives.